-The City of Watertown's plan for our sixth year as an entitlement community in the Community Development Block Grant Program is to focus on four high priority needs; decent affordable housing, homeownership, public infrastructure improvements and blight elimination.
+The City of Watertown's plan for our seventh year as an entitlement community in the Community Development Block Grant Program is to focus on three high priority needs; decent affordable housing, homeownership, and public infrastructure improvements.
 These needs address three important goals from our Consolidated Plan: neighborhood stabilization and revitalization, affordable housing rehabilitation and homeownership.
 The City will also address several of our lower priority needs including fair housing, support of public services and homeless prevention.

-The projects that have been identified to fulfill the three primary goals include an owner-occupied housing rehabilitation program, a first time homebuyer program, demolition of a blighted building, sidewalk reconstruction and the ADA ramp replacement.
-To accomplish our lower priority goals, the City plans to assist the homeless with the Point-In-Time Outreach and Education Initiative, conduct an Analysis of Impediments to Fair Housing and assist the Watertown City School District's Food 4 Families (backpack) Program that helps feed families in need.
+The projects that have been identified to fulfill the three primary goals include an owner-occupied housing rehabilitation program, a foreclosed property rehabilitation program, a first time homebuyer program, sidewalk reconstruction and ADA ramp replacement.
+To accomplish our lower priority goals, the City plans to assist the homeless with the Point-In-Time Outreach and Education Initiative, purchase smoke detectors for homes in our Target Area neighborhoods, conduct Fair Housing education and assist the Watertown City School District's Food 4 Families (backpack) Program that helps feed families in need.

-Planning and Administration will also be included in the plan to provide funding for the overall administration of the program, as well as the first phase of a re-write of the City's Zoning Ordinance.
+Planning and Administration will also be included in the plan to provide funding for the overall administration of the program, as well as the second phase of a re-write of the City's Zoning Ordinance.

-The City does not plan to designate a specific Target Area as its focus area for Program Year 2019, instead giving priority to the most impactful projects, regardless of which of the six Target Areas they occur within.
+The City does not plan to designate a specific Target Area as its focus area for Program Year 2020, instead giving priority to the most impactful projects, regardless of which of the six Target Areas they occur within.

-Several of the proposed projects for 2019 will be Citywide.
+Several of the proposed projects for 2020 will be Citywide.
 The Point-In-Time Outreach and Education Initiative, the Fair Housing Education Project, First Time Homebuyer and Owner-Occupied housing rehab, and Food 4 Families will all have citywide benefits.